By ProFellow Founder, Dr. Vicki Johnson

 That said, a PhD is not for everyone.
 Here are three prerequisites: 1) you enjoy reading (A LOT), 2) you enjoy writing and/or are an efficient writer, and 3) you have an intellectual curiosity about the topic you plan to dedicate your dissertation to.
 It also helps if you are someone who is relatively self-motivated, you’re ok working alone, and you can handle constructive criticism.

 All of this is simply to say, if you’re considering graduate school to advance in a non-academic career track and student debt is a concern, consider a fully funded PhD.
-Start with your career goal and work backwards to identify a PhD program and dissertation topic that could make you a hot commodity in your industry.
-If you’d like to learn more about fully funded PhD programs, see my article How to Fully Fund Your PhD, which includes discipline-specific lists of universities that offer full funding to all incoming PhD students.
+Start with your career goal and work backward to identify a PhD program and dissertation topic that could make you a hot commodity in your industry.
+If you’d like to learn more about fully funded PhD programs, get the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards.
+The Directory lists more than 500 fully funded PhD and Master’s programs and full funding awards in more than 40 disciplines.